| Finding a function that fits a set of data is a common requirement

 histogram shows the distribution of the residuals (differences between

+the fitted track values and the measured values).
 This program uses a highly modular approach that brings a lot flexibility.

 We will use the classes here in many progams in following chapters.